the-turing-way/the-turing-way/book/website/community-handbook/local-build.md

 ---
 Illustration [from xkcd](https://xkcd.com/1987) describing the complexities of installing different versions of Python on your computer.
 Used under a [CC-BY-NC 2.5 licence](https://creativecommons.org/licenses/by-nc/2.5/deed.en).
 ```

-The most relevant feature for us here is *virtual environments*.

-conda is a package manager designed to easily create language agnostic virtual environments, where each environment contains their own separate set of packages that don't interfere with each other.
-In fact it is best practice to create a virtual environment for each project you work on.
-We *could* just use Python's built in virtualenv tool to do this, but it doesn't extend into a multi-language env like conda offers.

-By creating a separate environment on your local machine just for _The Turing Way_, this is a great way to minimize those dependency issues.
-conda also has community run channels that dedicate their time to providing you with a certain pool of packages that may be relevant to a specific project, for example the [Bioconda channel](https://github.com/bioconda/bioconda-recipes) that contains packages relevant for bioinformatics projects, and packages not necessarily found on the default channel.
-Other example channels are:
-- r
-- conda-forge
-- tensorflow-macos

-These carefully curated channels also help to ensure your virtual environments contain the most appropriate packages for each of your projects.